Finance’s Wrong Turns

 New Frontier Advisors, LLC

-There is a foundational crisis in modern finance and professional investment practice.
+There is a foundational crisis in modern finance theory and practice.
 There is little credible evidence that active investment strategies provide superior risk-adjusted, cost-adjusted return over investment relevant horizons.
-Investors are increasingly adopting minimal cost no-information index or rule-based factor funds.
-Why is professional investment management often unreliably effective?
-Is active investment management cost-effective viable for meeting long-term investor goals?
-What risks for investors who adopt minimal cost no-information investment strategies?
+Investors are increasingly voting with their feet and adopting minimal-cost no-information index or rule-based factor funds.
+Why is professional investment management unreliably cost-effective for meeting long-term investor goals?
+What risks exist for investors who adopt minimal cost no-information investment strategies?

 Syllabus & Schedule